 GENERAL INFORMATION: 503-823-4000

 (Amended by Ordinance Nos.
-139226 and 173369, effective May 12, 1999.)
-The Mayor and the Auditor shall have the authority to draw checks on City funds upon approved requisition, duly executed contract, or order of the Council when the Auditor has determined that payment is legally due and payable.
+139226, 173369 and 189452, effective May 10, 2019.)
+The Accounting Division on behalf of the Mayor and the Auditor shall have the authority to draw checks on City funds upon approved requisition, duly executed contract, or order of the Council when the Accounting Division has determined that payment is legally due and payable.

-(Amended by Ordinance No. 173369, effective May 12, 1999.)
-All demands for expenses of litigation, damages, relief and other demands of like character, except as hereinafter provided, shall be examined by the Auditor and submitted to the Council by him with any recommendations, explanations or information he may deem pertinent thereto.
+(Amended by Ordinance Nos.
+173369 and 189452, effective May 10, 2019.)
+All demands for expenses of litigation, damages, relief and other demands of like character, except as hereinafter provided, shall be examined by the Accounting Division and submitted to the Council with any recommendations, explanations or information the Accounting Division may deem pertinent thereto.
 When the demands are approved by the Council, checks shall be drawn in payment thereof.

-The Auditor hereby is directed to charge all demands for the furnishing of supplies, materials, equipment, etc. to appropriations therefor.
+(Amended by the Ordinance No. 189452, effective May 10 2019.)
+The Accounting Division hereby is directed to charge all demands for the furnishing of supplies, materials, equipment, etc. to appropriations therefor.

-Before any obligation is incurred under the provisions of this Chapter, except emergency purchases as provided in Section 5.32.030 and except specific payments directed by the Council, a requisition properly signed shall be presented to the Auditor in order that he may determine that the proposed expenditure is budgeted and that appropriation is available therefor.
+(Amended by the Ordinance No. 189452, effective May 10 2019.)
+Before any obligation is incurred under the provisions of this Chapter, except emergency purchases as provided in Section 5.32.030 and except specific payments directed by the Council, a requisition properly signed shall be presented to the Accounting Division in order that the Accounting Division may determine that the proposed expenditure is budgeted and that appropriation is available therefor.
 Each requisition shall state in detail the articles or services to be purchased and appropriation accounts proposed to be charged.

 (Repealed by Ordinance No. 139226, effective January 20, 1975.)